 Let’s wrap it up

-- Delete any old blog posts that contain out-of-date information and can no longer be salvaged.
+- Delete any old blog posts containing out-of-date information that can no longer be salvaged.

-- Before deleting old blog posts, deactivate any incoming and outgoing pingbacks on the post first.
+- Before deleting old blog posts, deactivate the post’s incoming and outgoing pingbacks first.

 - Run a broken link report on your blog at least once a month or whenever you delete any old blog posts.

-- SEOs will rank your blog and new blog posts lower if it contains out-of-date informnation.
+- SEO will rank your blog and new blog posts lower if it contains out-of-date information.